arieldesalvopropato/databox/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL v3.0 - see the [LICENSE](LICENSE) file for details